+11. Padang Padang Beach

 One of the famous Nusa Dua surfing spots, Padang Padang beach hosts several surfing events regularly and is a must visit for all travelers.
-Whether you’re in the mood for some sunbathing or dipping your feet in the cold soothing water of the beach, this beach offers a serene view to breathe in.
+Whether youre in the mood for some sunbathing or dipping your feet in the cold soothing water of the beach, this beach offers a serene view to breathe in.
 A steady hollow rock at the entrance leading to a flight of stairs followed by a hundred meter stretch of sandy ground is how this beach welcomes all.
 For experienced surfers, this beach provides a memorable experience during a clear weather.
 This serene beach should be on top of your list of places to go in Nusa Dua, Bali!

 Location: West Padang District, Bali, Indonesia

 To have a relaxing yet adventurous vacation, Nusa Dua beach will be your perfect spot.
 With a number of resorts and restaurants around the place, youll definitely keep coming here for more.
 One can enjoy beach games here or simply choose to spend a laidback evening with your loved one.
 Take a stroll down the beach at night to witness the spectacular colors glowing up the beach due to the fluorescent lights from the resorts behind.